Proof of Reserves vs a Financial-Statement Audit: What They Are Not (2026)

 Proof of Reserves vs a Financial-Statement Audit

-- PoR ≠ audit.
-PoR is limited-scope, point-in-time: on-chain assets vs customer liabilities.
-An audit is a comprehensive examination ending in an opinion.
+- A PoR is limited-scope and point-in-time: on-chain assets against a representation of customer liabilities.
+An audit is a comprehensive examination of the financial statements ending in an opinion.

-- PoR often provides no assurance and can be issued by non-registered firms or third parties.
+- A PoR often provides no assurance and can be issued by non-registered firms or third parties; a financial-statement audit can only be done by a registered firm.

-- PoR generally excludes off-chain liabilities, debts, related-party obligations, controls — so it is not a solvency proof.
+- A PoR generally excludes off-chain liabilities, debts, related-party obligations, and internal controls — so it is not a solvency proof.

-- They are complementary: audit = foundation; PoR = customer-facing transparency on custodied assets.
+- The two are complementary: the audit is the foundation; the PoR adds customer-facing transparency on custodied assets.

 What proof of reserves actually is

-PoR is a procedure that takes a snapshot of on-chain assets an entity controls and compares it against a representation of customer liabilities — usually via a Merkle-tree commitment so an individual user can verify their balance is included.
-That is its entire scope: inclusion and a point-in-time asset position.
+A PoR procedure takes a snapshot of the on-chain assets an entity controls and compares it against a representation of customer liabilities, usually via a Merkle-tree commitment so an individual user can verify their balance is included.
+That is its entire scope: inclusion, and a point-in-time asset position.

 It typically does not cover: